husnejahan/Keras-Model-deployment/README.md

 Train result:
 error is 6.77% validation acuuracy 93.23% after 3-epoch

-Test(deploy with a flask API)
+Test result(deploy with a flask API):
+Build an Flask API.
 We can call the API from mobole app.